htcfreek/PreOS-ResetLapsPassword/README.md

-## ⚠ Support Note:
+## Support
-> The provided code/content in this repository isn't developed by "Matrix42 AG".
+⚠ The provided code/content in this repository isn't developed by "Matrix42 AG".
 It was created by the repository owner.
 This means that the company "Matrix42 AG" isn't responsible to answer any support requests regarding the tools, scripts and packages in this repository in any way!

 If you have any problems or want to suggest a new feature please fill a bug in this repository under https://github.com/htcfreek/PreOS-ResetLapsPassword/issues/new.

-# CREDITS
+# Credits
 This repository includes scripts (and other files) that where created while my day to day job work.
 I want to say thank you to my employer who allows me to share them with you (the community).